getlantern/lantern-roadmap/lep/DRAFT/012_Pro_version_personal_server.md

 <img src="images/lep-012-payment.png" alt="Payment Processing"/>
 </p>

 The example code shown in the previous section will not execute the charge from the Lantern client UI, but rather send a request to validate the data in Stripe **(step 1)**.
 Stripe's JavaScript plugin (called *Checkout*) hijacks the form in order to do this before contacting any of our servers.
 Stripe will reply to the AJAX request with a one-time token, which will be inserted into the form **(step 2)**.
-Finally, the form is sent by the Lantern UI in a POST request (done via an async callback triggered by the successful AJAX reply from Stripe) to a web service in the Lantern cloud (*the Payments server*), along the token and the validated data **(step 3)**.
+Finally, the form is sent by the Lantern UI in a POST request (done via an async callback triggered by the successful AJAX reply from Stripe) to a web service in the Lantern cloud (*the Pro server*), along the token and the validated data **(step 3)**.

 This request needs to carry also some data to identify the Lantern instance (lantern id and IP).
 For this, we can use Stripe request [metadata](https://stripe.com/docs/api#metadata).
 Ideally, this will also provide geolocation and/or IP information.
 The geolocation data will be useful for deciding in which DC to launch the proxy.

-#### Payments Server receives confirmation
+#### Pro Server receives confirmation

-Once all validation has be done at Stripe's side, the UI Javascript side will receive a one-time token that will then be sent to the Lantern's Payments server so it can proceed with charging.
+Once all validation has be done at Stripe's side, the UI Javascript side will receive a one-time token that will then be sent to the Lantern's Pro server so it can proceed with charging.

-**Important Note: Ideally, the user shouldn't be required to contact Lantern's Payments server.
+**Important Note: Ideally, the user shouldn't be required to contact Lantern's Pro server.
 Unfortunately there is currently no way to perform charges from the client, nor add a webhook at the validation stage.**

 At this point, the charge has been done and we can proceed with launching a server.
 Stripe's charging API is *synchronous*, so if it succeeds we can act immediately, whithout requiring any callback to check status.
 As soon as the `charge` call returns, we are good to go **(step 4)**.
 This will be done by appending a new Lantern Pro Server request in Redis DB.